Why Do I Feel Like a Failure? Understanding and Overcoming Self-Doubt

 Comparing Yourself With Other's

+In our hyper-connected world, it's easy to fall into the trap of comparing our behind-the-scenes with everyone else's highlight reels.
 Research shows that frequent social media users are more likely to suffer from negative self-comparison, leading to feelings of inadequacy, inability to achieve personal success and failure.
 They begin feeling worse about themselves.

 Lack of Self-Belief

 Your mindset is the engine that powers your lifeâs journey.
-When itâs plagued by self-doubt, itâs akin to an engine sputtering on low confidence.Â
+When itâs plagued by self-doubt, itâs akin to an engine sputtering on low confidence.

 This idea can be related to the Equation of Life, which states: